AlcinalikesTech/lambda_img_process/README.md

 # lambda_img_process
+Hi I am Alcina Fernandes.I am working on the AWS environment and just a beginner.
-Implements image processing on an image uploaded to S3 bucket that triggers the lambda to execute.
+So here the code implements the image processing technique in lambda on an image uploaded to S3 bucket through a trigger event.